-- A Night hypoglycemia with hormonal counterregulation in the form of increased excretion of glucagon and decreased excretion of adrenaline and growth hormone.

-There is a large increase in growth hormone and adrenaline in hypoglycemia. - B Night hypoglycemia with hormonal counterregulation in the form of increased excretion of adrenalin, glucagon and thyroxine.

-Thyroxine does not respond to hypoglycemia. - C Night hypoglycemia with hormonal counterregulation in the form of reduced excretion of adrenaline and increased excretion of glucagon and leptin.

-An increase in the hormone adrenaline gives the clearest symptoms of hypoglycemia: shaking and paleness - D X Night hypoglycemia with hormonal counterregulation in the form of increased excretion of adrenaline, glucagon and growth hormone.
+- Α Night hypoglycemia with hormonal counterregulation in the form of increased excretion of glucagon and decreased excretion of adrenaline and growth hormone. - В Night hypoglycemia with hormonal counterregulation in the form of increased excretion of adrenalin, glucagon and thyroxine. - С Night hypoglycemia with hormonal counterregulation in the form of reduced excretion of adrenaline and increased excretion of glucagon and leptin. - D Night hypoglycemia with hormonal counterregulation in the form of increased excretion of adrenaline, glucagon and growth hormone.

-These three hormones constitute the most important hormone response in hypoglycemia.